 To serve, simply bring the bowls to the table and set out a few extra toppings to finish off the oatmeal.

-I like to serve butter, brown sugar, warm milk and honey so everyone can add what they like best.
-I hope you enjoy this recipe and it brings some sanity to your back to school mornings!
+I like to serve butter, brown sugar, warm milk, and honey so everyone can add what they like best.
+I hope you enjoy this recipe and it brings some sanity to your weekday mornings!

 - 8 cups water